mighty-gerbils/gerbil/doc/guide.md

 The generated executables only load runtime dependencies without linking and initializing the expander, resulting in significantly faster load times compared to wrapper scripts.
-Note that the module must still be compiled as a dynamic module and be available in `GERBIL_LOADPATH` or the gerbil library path.
+Note that the module is still compiled as a dynamic loadable module and must be available in `GERBIL_LOADPATH` or the gerbil library path for the executable to work.

 For example, suppose we have a module example/hello.ss that we want to compile as an exacutable module: